HughWarrington/SymPortal_wiki/Running-SymPortal.md

 * **Submitting data**
 * **Starting an analysis**
 * **Data output**
+    * from analysis
+    * independent of analysis (environmental samples)

+It will also document some additional functionality of SymPortal:
+* **Generating within clade, pairwise UniFrac distances**
+    * between samples
+    * between ITS2 type profiles

-This guide assumes you already have [SymPortal setup]() and uses the same example dataset that is used in the [SymPortal manuscript].
+This guide assumes you already have [SymPortal set up](https://github.com/SymPortal/SymPortal_framework/wiki/SymPortal-setup) and uses the same example dataset that is used in the [SymPortal manuscript]().
 This dataset can be downloaded from [here](https://drive.google.com/drive/folders/1qOZy7jb3leU_y4MtXFXxy-j1vOr1U-86?usp=sharing).

 To check that you have SymPortal setup correctly:
 ```console